 To develop a communications and media campaign for Gloucestershire aimed at 16 to 24 year olds and owners of domestic pets.
-The campaign must communicate at least one of the following: $L^2$
+The campaign must communicate at least one of the following:

 - 1. What is antimicrobial resistance? - 2.
-Why is antimicrobial resistance relevant to you?
+Why is antimicrobial resistance relevant to you? - 3.
+What are some of the actions you can take to stop antimicrobial resistance, and to protect yourself and your friends, family and community from antimicrobial resistance?

-Initial idea Gloucestershire
+Initial idea

-NHS providers and commissioners, Public Health England and the Local Pharmaceutical Committee all teamed up with a panel of the target audience, to help raise awareness of antibiotic resistance.
+NHS providers and commissioners.
+Public Health England and the Local up with a panel of the target audience, to help raise awareness of antibiotic

-Over 40 local schools and colleges were approached and asked to submit entries to an awareness raising competition as sixteen - twenty four year olds are amongst the highest misusers of antibiotics.
+Over 40 local schools and colleges submit entries to an awareness raising competition as sixteen - twenty four year olds are amongst the highest misusers of antibiotics.